 Sunshine State (2002)

 Real estate developers descend upon a sleepy coastal Florida community with the promise of big money and bigger changes.
 Torn between honoring family obligations and the lure of quick cash, the locals greet the outsiders with a wildly mixed reception.
-Marly Temple is eager to give in and sell the family business to start over.
-As caretaker of her father's motel and restaurant, she's grown resentful of missed opportunities.
+Marly Temple is eager to give in and sell the family business to start over her life.
+As caretaker of her father's motel and cafe, she has grown resentful of missed opportunities.
 However, she finds a glimmer of hope in a tentative romance with a visiting landscape architect.
-Desiree Perry left town years ago to escape a scandal and make a name for herself as an actress.
-Reluctantly returning home, she finds her strong-willed mother unwilling to let go of the past.- Written by Sony Pictures Home Entertainment
+Desiree Perry left town many years ago to escape a scandal and make a name for herself as an actress.
+Reluctantly returning home, she finds her strong willed mother unwilling to let go of the past.- Written by Susan C. Mitchell <email@example.com>

 A woman and her new husband returns to her hometown roots in coastal northern Florida, and must deal with family, business, and encroaching real estate development.- Written by Henry Baker